douglashill/KeyboardKit/README.md

 You can see more in the KeyboardKitDemo app, and each class includes API documentation in their Swift source file.

-## Approach to API and testing
+## Customisation

-The public API is currently kept minimal.
-Exposing more API without first understanding use-cases would increase the chances of having to make breaking API changes.
+The public API is currently kept minimal so components are easy to drop in.
 If there is something you’d like to be able to customise in KeyboardKit, please [open an issue](https://github.com/douglashill/KeyboardKit/issues) to discuss.

-KeyboardKit does not have many automated tests yet.
-This is a deliberate choice to invest time on the project where it is most valuable.
-If functionality is ever reported to be breaking then automated tests should be added at that point.
+You could also consider directly integrating the source code and modify it as needed.

+## Testing

+Tests are not required for new functionality, but fixed regressions should have automated tests.

+Use `KeyboardKitTests` for unit tests that don’t need views or a responder chain.
+Use `KeyboardKitDemoUITests` for integration tests that can be reproduced in the demo app.
+This only works on Mac Catalyst currently because iOS does not allow simulating hardware keyboard input.
+Use `KeyboardKitUITests` for any test cases between, which is probably most cases.

 ## Credits